Dynatrace/dynatrace-operator/doc/debug-logs.md

 # Rules for debug logging

 - Do not log errors that bubble up to the controller runtime.
-They will be logged anyways and we do not want to log errors multiple times because it's confusing.
+They will be logged anyway, and we do not want to log errors multiple times because it's confusing.
 - Use debug logs to show the flow.
-- Provide meta data so that logs can be related to objects under reconciliation
+- Provide metadata so that logs can be related to objects under reconciliation
 - Provide additional information that might be helpful for troubleshoot in key/values of log (e.g. values of variables at that point)
 - Use a local logger with pre-configured key/values to avoid duplication
 - Be careful not to log confidential info like passwords or tokens accidentally.

 ## Examples for debug logs